11 Reasons Your Portable AC Fills with Water Too Quickly

 For example, in New York, September is the most humid month and the least humid is April.

-This means that around September your portable air conditioner will generate more water compared to April.
+This means that around September your portable AC will generate more water compared to April.
 While in Nome July is the most humid month.

 Useful Observation: If all of a sudden, your portable AC is accumulating a large amount of water, it is probably not due to seasonal change.